Channel Conflict: 5 Causes to Look Out For

 With improper intercommunication, partners cannot foster a good working relationship.
 This also brings down their morale, affecting their effectiveness and productivity.

-If, in an organization, there is a change in a marketing strategy with no proper distribution of the information, it will cause disparity and obstruct the process.
+If a marketing strategy change occurs in an organization without proper information distribution, it will cause disparity and obstruct the process.
 For a marketing strategy to be effective, everyone in charge of one aspect or the other needs to be fully involved.

 3. Unclear Policies & Contracts

-Unclear or ill-defined policies and contracts in an organization cause partners to have conflict.
-Irrespective of the field of the partner—be it operations, supervision, management, or administration—clear and defined roles and responsibilities need to be in place.
+Unclear or ill-defined policies and contracts in an organization cause partners to conflict.
+Regardless of the partner's field—be it operations, supervision, management, or administration—clear and defined roles and responsibilities need to be in place.

 Unclear policies and contracts cause structural conflict and illicit practices between partners.
-And when partners are not on the same page, it jeopardizes the progress of other partners.
-This will affect the organizational progress, as well as business outcomes.
+When partners are not on the same page, this jeopardizes the progress of other partners, which will affect organizational progress and business outcomes.

-Unclear policies and contracts can impair the progression of organizational strategies, limit mutual collaboration between partners, and render partners deviated from results.
+Unclear policies and contracts can impair the progression of organizational strategies, limit mutual collaboration between partners, and cause partners to deviate from results.

 Additionally, unclear policies and contracts in an organization can cause duplication of effort by partners.
 Business owners are advised to pay strict attention to defining the policies and contracts of their partners to save time and resources.